ldeffenb/Swarming-Wikipedia/README.md

 where:

-- `WikidpediaArchiveURL` is the URL for a Wikipedia Archive .ZIM file to push to the swarm
+- `WikipediaArchiveURL` is the URL for a Wikipedia Archive .ZIM file to push to the swarm
 - `beeNodeURL` is the URL for a suitable bee node's API port
 - `usableStampBatch` is the stamp batch to pay for the upload